Why Do We Measure Aviation Safety Performance?

 I have to warn you.
 There are really good gap analysis models and substandard models.
 The best advice I can give you is to stay away from the IS-BAO gap analysis checklist.
 It shocked me as a safety professional that it was even considered to have value.

 We refused for many years to add the model to SMS Pro's gap analysis tool because I believed the content was too elementary to be useful for anyone.
-We relented about five years ago when a client insisted he needed it to evaluate their SMS against the prescribed model of the same standards body who was about to audit their operations.
+We relented about five years ago when a client insisted he needed it to evaluate their SMS against the prescribed model of the same standards body that was about to audit their operations.

 The only benefit I see from the IS-BAO gap analysis model is that it was designed to "not scare" anybody, or overwhelm operators with a large laundry list of required activities and processes.

 If you look at the IS-BAO gap analysis model, you may even laugh.
-In the early days of SMS implementations, there was considerable resistance in the general aviation (GA) community toward SMS.
+In the early days of SMS implementation, there was considerable resistance in the general aviation (GA) community toward SMS.
 IS-BAO attempted to seize an opportunity to provide SMS guidance to biz-jet operators who needed proof of an SMS to fly to foreign countries, namely France and the Caribbean.
 This was the beginning.
 Now biz-jet operators are expected to have a demonstrable SMS in many more parts of the world.

 When IS-BAO provided their gap analysis model to their followers, they were right.
 It didn't scare anyone away.
 One look at the IS-BAO checklist and a GA operator may reasonably think: "Wow, this doesn't seem too bad.
 I can do this."

-Maybe this was IS-BAO's intention to increase voluntary adoption of SMS.
+Maybe this was IS-BAO's intention to increase the voluntary adoption of SMS.
 I don't know the full story.
 If anyone else does, please leave a comment or send me an email.
 However bad the IS-BAO gap analysis model is, IS-BAO really made up for it on their SMS implementation plan.
 It is first class!

 Related Articles on Aviation SMS Gap Analysis